Sunday, June 28, 2009

 In addition to your major muscles, Functional Training works your smaller hidden muscles and your postural muscles including your shoulders, rotator cuffs, knees, and back (cervical and lumbar spine).

-As mentioned earlier, a properly run Fitness Bootcamp is the ideal way to develop you core.
+As mentioned earlier, a properly run Fitness class is the ideal way to develop you core.
 The emphasis is on functional exercises using a variety of tools, sequences and ranges of motion that improves pelvic stabilization and a neutral spine.

 Here are a number of helpful exercises to strengthen your core:

 - Opposite Arm & Leg Raise